-If the Council desires to amend the Land Use Policy Plan to accommodate the annexation of the Rose Prairie development the following actions would need to be taken to change the land use policies of the City:
+The following actions would need to be taken to change the land use policies of the City:

+1. Revise the Land Use Framework Map of the Land Use Policy Plan and Ames Urban Fringe Plan, changing the Priority Transitional Residential designation to Urban Residential in the subject area.

+In October 2006, the LUPP was amended to incorporate the AUF Plan.
+This action differentiated land use designations for areas outside of the city from the Ames Land Use Plan Map and instead shows them on the Land Use Framework Map of the Ames Urban Fringe Plan.
+Therefore, the requested changes require that the Land Use Framework Map be changed.
+The action required would be to change the Priority Transitional Residential designation in the subject area to the Urban Residential designation.

-Revise the Land Use Framework Map of the Land Use Policy Plan and Ames Urban Fringe Plan, changing the Priority Transitional Residential designation to Urban Residential in the subject area.
-Canterbrooke would be changed to Rural Transitional Residential.
-2. Change the text of the Ames Land Uses Policy Plan as shown in Attachment B. Staff has identified three pages of the LUPP (pp. 33, 49, and 54) that should be amended to recognize the subject area as suitable for annexation and development.
-This change is being made to bring the language of the LUPP into concert with the language of the Urban Fringe Plan.
+2. Change the text of the Ames Land Uses Policy Plan as shown in Attachment A. Staff has identified three pages of the LUPP that should be amended to recognize the subject area as suitable for annexation and development.
+These changes are summarized here: